kedro-org/kedro/docs/source/tutorial/tutorial_template.md

 pytest~=6.2 # Testing framework for Python code
 ```

-You can learn more about [project dependencies](../kedro_project_setup/dependencies.md) in the Kedro project documentation.
+You can learn more about [project dependencies](../kedro_project_setup/dependencies.md) in the Kedro documentation.

 ### Add dependencies to the project